 Transactions on Machine Learning Research (TMLR) is a new venue for dissemination of machine learning research that is intended to complement JMLR while supporting the unmet needs of a growing ML community.
-TMLR emphasizes technical correctness over subjective significance, to ensure that we facilitate scientific discourse on topics that are deemed less significant by contemporaries but may be important in the future.
+TMLR emphasizes technical correctness over subjective significance, to ensure that we facilitate scientific discourse on topics that may not yet be accepted in mainstream venues but may be important in the future.
 TMLR caters to the shorter format manuscripts that are usually submitted to conferences, providing fast turnarounds and double blind reviewing.
 We employ a rolling submission process, shortened review period, flexible timelines, and variable manuscript length, to enable deep and sustained interactions among authors, reviewers, editors and readers.
 This leads to a high level of quality and rigor for every published article.
 TMLR does not accept submissions that have any overlap with previously published work.
 TMLR maximizes openness and transparency by hosting the review process on OpenReview.

-Acting and founding Editors-in-Chief of TMLR are Hugo Larochelle (Google, Mila), Raia Hadsell (DeepMind) and Kyunghyun Cho (New York University), along with Managing Editor Fabian Pedregosa (Google).
+Acting and founding Editors-in-Chief of TMLR are Hugo Larochelle (Google DeepMind, Mila), Raia Hadsell (Google DeepMind), Kyunghyun Cho (Genentech, New York University) and Gautam Kamath (University of Waterloo).
+TMLR's Managing Editor is Paul Vicol (Google DeepMind), who succedes the founding Managing Editor Fabian Pedregosa (Google DeepMind).
 The goal of TMLR and the Editors-in-Chief is to support the evolving needs of the machine learning community.
-We welcome your feedback and comments via e-mail: firstname.lastname@example.org .
+We welcome your feedback and comments via e-mail: email@example.com.

 Advisory Board Members

-TMLR’s founding advisory board consists of nine experts who have contributed to and extensive experiences in creating, maintaining and improving academic publication venues, conferences and workshops in both machine learning and adjacent areas.
+TMLR’s founding advisory board consists of nine experts who have extensive experience in creating, maintaining and improving academic publication venues, conferences and workshops in machine learning, artificial intelligence, and adjacent areas.

 Yoshua Bengio: Mila.